phillipgalbraith/uxgather/README.md

 Setting up Prisma Schema
 npx prisma init

-update the .env prisma data source URL
+update the schema.prisma
+I updated the url variable from DATABASE_URL to DEV_DATABASE_URL

 Prisma Introspects the database, creating a data model in the Prisma schema npx prisma db pull